 The San Jose clinic provides low income and uninsured with access to medical care, medications, and dental services.
-Click here to learn more about this organization.

 That is just one of the clinics that operate in the Houston Texas area.
 In total individuals and families have several dozen locations to choose from.
-Find a listing of more Houston clinics.
+Find a listing of more Houston free clinics.

 Additional Harris County Programs

 Get information on other Harris County Texas assistance programs.